virgili0/Virgilio/Topics/frame-the-problem.md

   - **numerical:**
   Numerical data is any type of data [calculated from a computer](https://www.pythonforbeginners.com/code/numeric-types-python): Integers, floats, doubles, etc.
 They can be continuous (e.g. temperature in degrees) or discrete (evaluation of a product).
 In the first case, the accuracy of the data measurement determines the type of numerical data used (usually float).
-Sometimes, to reduce the computational load and simplify the problem, the concept of [discretization] (https://en.wikipedia.org/wiki/Discretization) can be applied to continuous data.
+Sometimes, to reduce the computational load and simplify the problem, the concept of [discretization](https://en.wikipedia.org/wiki/Discretization) can be applied to continuous data.
 In the case of discrete data, it is potentially possible to consider them as categorical, in fact they represent a unique value.
 Attention, however: these discrete data contain the concept of "ordinality", so they are not like saying "Red" and "Green", which are not orderable concepts.
 It depends on the specific problem whether the discrete numeric data are considered categories or not (attention to ordinality).

-Translated with www.DeepL.com/Translator
   - **audio:**
   - **images:**
   - **time series:**